Coho04/MYSQL-Api/README.md

 	    <artifactId>MYSQL-Api</artifactId>
 	    <version>{$version}</version>
 	</dependency>

-The MYSQL api also called JMA is responsible for communication between a MYSQL server and your Java project.
-Important: To be able to use the Api optimally SQL knowledge is recommended but not necessary.

 To connect to the MYSQL-Api a new MYSQL instance is created with the server Ip, the username, a password, and the port: